Cloud-Native Endpoint Deployment with Microsoft Intune

 Key principles

-• Don’t see blocker see chances.
+• Don’t see blockers, see chances.

 • Be creative there are always solutions.

-How to plan you cloud native deployment
+How to plan your cloud native deployment

 How to start and how to plan your project